 - Red, scaly or dry and flaky patches of skin on your feet

-- The affected area might also be covered in sores or blistered
+- The affected area might also be covered in sores or blisters

-The worst thing about this condition is that it can easily spread to the rest of your foot where it can affect even your toenails.
-Additionally, should you scratch the itchy sores and happen to touch other parts of your body, the fungus could spread to those parts as well.
+The worst thing about this condition is that it can easily spread to the rest of your foot such as your toenails.
+Additionally, shouldn’t scratch the sores and then touch other parts of your body because the fungus could spread.

-Left untreated, athlete’s foot can lead to painful blisters, stinky feet and an all-round embarrassing situation; that is, if it hasn’t spread to other parts of your body, thus causing blemishes on your skin.
+Left untreated, athlete’s foot can lead to painful blisters, stinky feet, and an all-around embarrassing situation.

 Learn how to apply athletes foot cream